Norman Heatley: Trials on humans

-In December 1940, a 43-year-old police constable, Albert Alexander, was accidentally scratched by a rose thorn on his mouth, and was succumbing to septicaemia.
+In December 1940, a 43-year-old police constable, Albert Alexander, was accidentally scratched by a rose thorn on his mouth and was succumbing to septicaemia.
 Alexander was admitted to the Radcliffe Infirmary, where various conventional treatments all failed, and his case was brought to Florey and Heatley's attention.
 Having previously tried penicillin only on mice, Heatley was concerned about the side effects large doses of penicillin might have.
 A patient in a terminal condition with nothing to lose was needed as a human volunteer, and Constable Alexander met this requirement.
 On 12 February 1941, Alexander was given an intravenous infusion of 160 mg (200 units) of penicillin.
 Within 24 hours, Alexander's temperature had dropped, his appetite had returned and the infection had begun to subside.
-However, owing to the instability of penicillin and the wartime restrictions placed on Florey's laboratory, only a small quantity was available, and although Florey and colleagues extracted any remaining penicillin from Alexander's urine, they had run out by the fifth day and Alexander died a month later.
+However, owing to the instability of penicillin and the wartime restrictions placed on Howard Florey's Laboratory, only a small quantity was available, and although Florey and colleagues extracted any remaining penicillin from Alexander's urine, they had run out by the fifth day and Alexander died a month later.
 Florey and his team thereafter decided to work only on sick children, who did not need such large doses of penicillin, until their methods of production improved.

 Illinois and New Jersey

-Eventually Heatley and Florey travelled to the United States in 1941 because they wanted to produce about one kilogram of pure penicillin, and persuaded a laboratory in Peoria, Illinois, to develop larger-scale manufacturing of it.
+Eventually, Heatley and Florey travelled to the United States in 1941 because they wanted to produce about one kilogram of pure penicillin, and persuaded a laboratory in Peoria, Illinois, to develop larger-scale manufacturing of it.
 In Peoria, Heatley was assigned to work with Dr. A.J.
 Moyer.
 Moyer suggested adding corn-steep liquor, a by-product of starch extraction, to the growth medium.
-With this and other subtle changes, such as using lactose in place of glucose, they were able to push up yields of penicillin to 20 units per milliliter.
+With this and other subtle changes, such as using lactose in place of glucose, they were able to push up yields of penicillin to 20 units per millilitre.
 But their cooperation had become one-sided.
 Heatley noted, "Moyer had begun not telling me what he was doing."

-Florey returned to Oxford that September, but Heatley stayed on in Peoria until December; then for the next six months he worked at Merck & Co. in Rahway, New Jersey.
-In July 1942 he returned to Oxford, and was soon to learn why Moyer had become so secretive.
+Florey returned to Oxford that September, but Heatley stayed on in Peoria until December; then for the next six months, he worked at Merck & Co. in Rahway, New Jersey.
+In July 1942, he returned to Oxford and was soon to learn why Moyer had become so secretive.
 When he published their research results, he omitted Heatley's name from the paper, despite an original contract which stipulated that any publications should be jointly authored.
 Fifty years on, Heatley confessed that he was amused, rather than upset, by Moyer's duplicity.
 Later he was to learn that financial greed had led Moyer to claim all the credit for himself.
 To have acknowledged Heatley's part of the work would have made it difficult to apply for patents, as he did, with himself as sole inventor.